DSD-DBS/capella-collab-manager/docs/docs/user/projects/models/create.md

 ## Step 4: Metadata

 This is an important step.

 Here, you can select the version and the model nature of your tool.
 If you don't select any version, the functionality will be restricted.
 You will not be able to setup backups or create read-only sessions.

+If suitable for your project, select one of the latest versions of Capella.
+Older versions may be removed in the future.
+Make sure your model is up to date and in case you update it in time.